-The Connect (forum) section is the most popular page on the Trivantis Community and for good reason.
+The Forum section is the most popular page on the Trivantis Community and for good reason.
 With over 2000 members, there is always someone available to help you work through issues, get feedback on a course, or just ask general eLearning questions.
 To get you started, here are some best practices to keep in mind while on the site.

 You’ve probably heard this before, but the Internet is a scary place.
 With Internet bullying taking lives and the rise of the “troll” it’s important to remember we’re all humans.
 So be nice, avoid all caps, respect opinions, and try not to offend other members.
 In fact, remember to encourage a fellow Community member each time you visit the site.

 To avoid duplicate efforts and competing threads, be sure to always search first for your content.
 Sometimes the conversation was already started, and your insight might be enough to resolve the issue or shed light on a complicated problem.
 Plus, it could mean a quicker resolution.
-Use the Connect page with the Search feature to enter in keywords.
+Use the Forum page with the Search feature to enter in keywords.
 Get in the habit early of searching first.

 Include As Much Information As Possible